UnePatate5010/GUI-White-Black-Box-Models-Mix/README.md

+# I will no longer maintain this project.
+It will now be hosted by the Computational Intelligence Laboratory of Osaka Metropolitan University.
+[Click here for their newer version](https://github.com/ci-labo-omu/GUI-White-Black-Box-Models-Mix)

 # GUI-White-Black-Box-Models-Mix

 This repository contains the code of a GUI developed during a 3-month internship in the Computer Intelligence Laboratory of Osaka Metropolitan University under the supervision of Professor Yusuke Nojima.